corneliusdavid/hugo-pascalinia/README.md

 For the `[[menu.icons]]` menu.
 They match identifier, name and url can be whatever.
 Here's a list of supported identifiers:

+- email
+- facebook
+- github
 - gitlab
 - gnome
-- youtube
-- email
-- twitter
 - instagram
-- facebook
-- github
 - linkedin
-- telegram
-- xmpp
+- mastodon
-- pleroma
+- matrix
 - peertube
-- matrix
-- mastodon
 - phone
+- pleroma
 - rss
+- steam
+- telegram
+- twitter
+- xmpp
+- youtube

 ## Footer columns